 Key stock exchanges in EU countries include:

-- Deutsche Börse (Xetra) in Germany
+- Deutsche Börse (Xetra) in Germany.

-- Warsaw Stock Exchange (WSE) in Poland
+- Warsaw Stock Exchange (GPW) in Poland – one of the largest emerging-market exchanges in Central Europe.

-United Kingdom (Post-Brexit)
+United Kingdom (post-Brexit)

-Although the UK left the EU in 2020, London remains one of Europe’s most important financial centers.
-The London Stock Exchange (LSE) lists both domestic and international companies and remains a major gateway for global investors into European assets.
+Although the UK left the EU in 2020, London remains one of Europe’s most important financial centres.
+The London Stock Exchange (LSE) lists both domestic and international companies, and remains a major gateway for global investors into European assets.
+Investing in UK stocks means dealing with the British pound (GBP) and a separate regulatory regime under the FCA rather than ESMA.

-Switzerland and other non-EU countries
+Switzerland and other non-EU European markets

 Other notable non-EU markets include: